Kimskogfelter/CI-PP5-Frontend-Nerdalert/README.md

 # Nerd Alert - Front end

 Nerd Alert is for all the people who love to play computer/video games and that want a community where they can find likeminded people.
 Loggged in users can share pictures from their favourite game or why not movie and rate, comment on other peoples posts.
+This is the frontend of the webpage.
+The backend API is found here: https://github.com/Kimskogfelter/pp5-drf-nerd-alert

 ![Mockup](https://github.com/Kimskogfelter/pp5-frontend-nerdalert/blob/main/public/mockup.png)